elfoor/armabuddy/README.md

   'wormnet_user': 'Discord',
   # password neeeded to enter wormnet, stolen from great snooper
   'wormnet_pass': 'ELSILRACLIHP',
-  # messages coming from this nickname will be parsed and shown as originating from whoever wrote from snooper
+  # messages coming from this nickname will be handled to appear as originating from snooper user
   'wormnet_snooper': 'WebSnoop',
   # when getting a PM it will automatically reply with this message
   'wormnet_message': (